By Tim Lambert

 According to tradition the first Viking to discover Iceland was a man named Naddodd who got lost while on his way to the Faroes.
 Following him, a Swede named Gardar Svavarsson circumnavigated Iceland about 860.

 However, the first Viking attempt to settle was by a Norwegian named Floki Vilgerdarson.
 He landed in the northwest but a severe winter killed his domestic animals and he sailed back to Norway.
 However, he gave the land its name.
 He called it Iceland.
 Then in the late 9th century, many settlers came to Iceland from Norway and the Viking colonies in the British Isles.
 A Norwegian named Ingolfur Arnarson led them.
 He sailed with his family, slaves, and animals.

-When he sighted Iceland Ingolfur dedicated his wooden posts to his gods then threw them overboard.
+When he sighted Iceland Ingolfur dedicated his wooden posts to his gods and then threw them overboard.
 He vowed to settle at the place where the sea washed them up.
 He then explored Iceland.
 When the posts were found in the southwest Ingolfur and his household settled there.
 He called the place Reykjavik, meaning Smokey bay.
 Many other Vikings followed him to Iceland.